plexshares/plexshares.github.io/index.md

 - Trials - ?
 - Payment type - Paypal

-## Plex appboxes providers
+## Plex appbox providers
 Work in progress.

+## Emby Share providers
+Work in progress.

+## Emby appbox providers
+Work in progress.

 ## Baremetal Providers
 Work in progress.

-If you are a provider please submit a request at [https://forms.gle/orWvigAgaWzVTYSm7](https://forms.gle/orWvigAgaWzVTYSm7)
+If you are a provider please submit a request at [https://forms.gle/ogNVNq2ySuD44vmq5](https://forms.gle/ogNVNq2ySuD44vmq5)